VikasHM66/Shoe-Price-Prediction/README.md

 * freight_value: freight_value of the shoe
 * payment_sequential: Sequence of payment
 * payment_type:types of payment
-* payment_installments: Installments of payments
+* payment_installments: Installments of payment
 * payment_value:Value of payment

 ## Built with 🛠️